matrix-org/matrix-hookshot/docs/setup.md

 ### Permissions

-You will need to configure the bridge to control which users can use it.
+The bridge supports fine grained permission control over what services a user can access.
 By default, any user on the bridge's own homeserver has full permission to use it.

 ```yaml
 permissions: